Hello.

 Long before film sets, campaigns and commercial briefs, I grew up in a market town in the South Wales valleys, where the River Taff meets the River Rhondda.

 Home was a semi-detached house overlooking Sardis Road rugby ground where, on Saturdays, you could hear the roar of the men.
-In the quiet inside was a world of books, records, posters, artworks and a constant flow of people from theatre, music, the arts and community work.
+In the quiet inside was a world of books, records, posters, artworks and a constant flow of people from the arts, theatre, music and community work.

 My father chaired a local theatre group called Spectacle.
 My mother devoted her life to social work at Barnardo’s.
 Neither of them were Welsh, but Wales shaped us all.